AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 Examples:
-*  `edit_appointment a:abc123 ic:T1234567A` Edits the Nric of the appointment with id 'abc123' to be T1234567A.
+*  `edit_appointment a:abc123 ic:T1234567A` Edits the Nric of the appointment with ID 'abc123' to be T1234567A.
-*  `edit_appointment a:456XYZ dt:2020-01-01 d:This...` Edits the appointment date and appointment details of the appointment with id '456XYZ' to 2020-01-01 and "This..." respectively.
+*  `edit_appointment a:456XYZ dt:2020-01-01 d:This...` Edits the appointment date and appointment details of the appointment with ID '456XYZ' to 2020-01-01 and "This..." respectively.

 **Note:**
 * Duplicate appointments are similarly checked as in [`add_appointment`](#adding-an-appointment--addappointment) and are rejected.